sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Changes from version 04 to version 05:

-- Clarified language around SWID and CoSWID to make more consistant use of these terms.
+- Clarified language around SWID and CoSWID to make more consistent use of these terms.
 - Added language describing CBOR optimizations for single vs. arrays in the model front matter.
-- Fixed a number of gramatical, spelling, and wording issues.
+- Fixed a number of grammatical, spelling, and wording issues.
 - Documented extension points that use CDDL sockets.
 - Converted IANA registration tables to markdown tables, reserving the 0 value for use when a value is not known.
 - Updated a number of references to their current versions.